nulla2011/bluearchive-logo/README.md

-# BlueArchive-style Logo Generater
+# BlueArchive-style Logo Generator

-A logo generater using canvas & Vanilla js.
+A logo generator using canvas & Vanilla js.

 ## Used Fonts